hylang/hy/docs/tutorial.rst

     (- (* (+ 1 3 88) 2) 8)

 This code returns ``176``.
 Why?
-We can see the infix equivalent with the command ``echo "(- (* (+ 1 3 88) 2) 8)" | hy2py``, which returns the Python
+You can see the infix equivalent with the command ``echo "(- (* (+ 1 3 88) 2) 8)" | hy2py``, which returns the Python
-code corresponding to the given Hy code, or by passing the ``--spy`` option to Hy when starting the REPL, which shows the Python equivalent of each input line before the result.
+code corresponding to the given Hy code.
+Or you can pass the ``--spy`` option to Hy when starting the interactive read-eval-print loop (REPL), which shows the Python equivalent of each input line before the result.
 The infix equivalent in this case is:

 .. code-block:: python